vaibhav-venkat/shapes_3d/docs/network.md

 ## 4. The Iterative Method

-Now we start the simulation (the good part).
+Now we start the simulation.

 The first node is initially centered at $p_0 = (0, 0, 0)$ for consistency.
 For the remaining $N-1$ nodes, their initial positions are generated in